-If you live in the Wildland Urban Interface, you should have at least 100 feet of defensible space for firefighters to protect your home.
+State law requires that residents treat 100 feet of defensible space around their homes.
 You can create this zone by removing weeds, brush, and vegetation.
 This will help keep the fire away from your home and reduce the risk of flying embers.
 Your local fire department can provide brush management guidance.

 Learn more about preparing your home for wildfires by checking out the Wildland Fire Action Guide.

-Review your homeowners or renters insureance policy and keep a record of your home's contents.
+Review your homeowners or renters insurance policy and keep a record of your home's contents.
 Store these important documents in a fireproof, waterproof box.